Article reviewed by Dr Natalie Brown. Last updated on November 2023

 How are our emotions and mind affected by different reproductive hormones?

-First and foremost, it’s important to know that the different stages of the menstrual cycle are characterised by different hormones.
+First and foremost, it’s important to know that the different stages of the menstrual cycle are characterized by different hormones.

 - Phase 1 – Menstruation: Low levels of all hormones